Quick Answer

 - OBC SB-12 assemblies falling short of Climate Zone 6 minimums.

-Vaughan is strict on the acoustic report requirement, missing it on a property within the noise-impacted area triggers an automatic deficiency, and homeowners often skip this thinking it only applies to commercial or multi-residential.
+Vaughan enforces the acoustic report requirement strictly.
+Missing it on a noise-impacted property triggers an automatic deficiency, and many homeowners skip it assuming it applies only to commercial or multi-residential projects.

 When You Don't Need a Vaughan Building Permit